cultureandempire/cultureandempire.github.io/cande.md

 * Surveillance of BitCoin transactions to break expectations of anonymity.
 * Interference in the BitCoin verification network.

 As an exercise, I tried to buy some BitCoins.
 Since I don't know anyone with BitCoins to sell, I looked for an exchange with coverage for Europe.
 A bit of searching led me to a European exchange, Bitstamp.net, where I registered and prepared to make a small deposit to the exchange's bank account in Slovakia.
 My banking website refused to accept the transfer, showing an error that I've never seen before in decades of making international transfers.
 I tried a few times, then gave up.
-One imagines a "attempted to buy BitCoin" flag being set on a dossier somewhere in a secret Spider data center.
+One imagines an "attempted to buy BitCoin" flag being set on a dossier somewhere in a secret Spider data center.

 ## The New Billionaires